We know your jewelry has special meaning.

-There are many things you can do at home to periodically check your jewelry to maintain its life.
+There are many things you can do at home to help your jewelry maintain its life.
 When doing activities that require physical force or rough use with your hands it is probably better to remove your ring.
-But keep in mind this is also the reason many rings become lost!
-Also, with the good intention of keeping their rings clean, many girls will remove their rings to their laps before applying lotion to their hands.
-Many will forget to put their rings back on as they get up (or out of the car.).
-In this case it is better to have a ring with lotion on it than a lost ring.
+However, this is also the reason many rings become lost!
+Many will forget to put their rings back on.
+In this case it is better to have a ring with a bent prong than a lost ring.

 Checking Diamonds and Gemstones

 Since most gems are durable, you may check gems for tightness with a pair of metal tweezers.
 Lightly poke each gemstone from the side and see if it moves.
 Alternatively, you can sometimes hear when a stone is loose by simply shaking it close to your ear.
 Gemstones should never rotate or wiggle in their settings.

 Sometimes all you jewelry needs to look brand new is a thorough, deep clean.
 Diamond Mike’s secret jewelry cleaning formula consists of four parts water, one part ammonia and a dash of dish washing liquid (Diamond Mike actually uses old-fashioned Spic n Span).
 Use an old toothbrush to scrub prongs and hard to reach areas.
 Never use bleach!
 This is harmful to gold.
 This formula is great for all gold and platinum jewelry and virtually all gemstones.
 Do not use this formula on pearls or opals.
 For these gems it is best to simply use water and mild soap with a toothbrush.
 Silver jewelry naturally tarnishes.
 Usually one can bring silver back to its glowing whiteness by using commercial silver cleaner sold in many stores.